alexpovel/srgn/README.md

 It recursively walks its current directory, finding files based on [file extensions](docs/samples/birds.py) and [shebang lines](docs/samples/birds), processing at very high speed.
-For example, `srgn --go strings '\d+'` finds and prints all ~140,000 runs of digits in literal Go strings inside the [Kubernetes codebase](https://github.com/kubernetes/kubernetes/tree/5639f8f848720329f4a9d53555a228891550cb79) of ~3,000,000 lines of Go code within 3 seconds on 12 cores of M3.
+For example, `srgn --lang go --prepared strings '\d+'` finds and prints all ~140,000 runs of digits in literal Go strings inside the [Kubernetes codebase](https://github.com/kubernetes/kubernetes/tree/5639f8f848720329f4a9d53555a228891550cb79) of ~3,000,000 lines of Go code within 3 seconds on 12 cores of M3.
 For more on working